When is Hyde Park Winter Wonderland 2022?

-The huge funfair and festival in Hyde Park opens its huge gates for the Christmas 2019 season on 21 November 2019, and runs until 5 January 2020.
+The huge funfair and festival in Hyde Park opens its gates for the Christmas 2022 season on 18 November 2022, running until 2 January 2023.

-It's open every day except Christmas Day, and the hours are 10am-10pm every day (expect the first day, 21 November, when it opens at 4pm).
-We've known it to close slightly early on Christmas Eve and New Year's Eve in the past — which is fair enough, as the staff have places to be.
+It's open every day except Christmas Day, and the hours are 10am-10pm daily.
+We've known it to close slightly early on Christmas Eve and New Year's Eve in the past — fair enough, as the staff have places to be.

 How to get to Hyde Park Winter Wonderland